CQCL/cryptomite/docs/index.rst

 User Support
 ============
-If you need help with :py:mod:`cryptomite` or you think you have found a bug, please email qcrypto@quantinuum.com.
+If you need help with :py:mod:`Cryptomite` or think you have found a bug, please email qcrypto@quantinuum.com.

 Licence
 =======
 See `license <https://github.com/CQCL/cryptomite/blob/main/LICENSE>`_ here.
-In summary, you are free to use, modify and distribute to :py:mod:`cryptomite` for academic purposes.
+In summary, you are free to use, modify and distribute to :py:mod:`Cryptomite` for academic purposes.
 If you wish to use it for commercial use, contact qcrypto@quantinuum.com